Welcome to our global learning community!

 - Maps and clocks in different time zones in your classroom can help students understand the physical dynamic of global collaboration.
 The website “Every Time Zone” provides an easy to understand and dynamic interface for viewing time zones.

 - Review netiquette.
 The "Engaging in Dialogue" Module of the iEARN Teacher's Guide covers some basic guidelines worthy of sharing with students.

 - You might wish to use a Buddy Contract (pdf) with your students to ensure they understand the importance of respectful communication.
 Additionally, it ensures each forum posting is reviewed before being published.

-- Bring your students online and have them read other students’ forum postings about that particular project.
+- Add your students to your iEARN account by following this tutorial.
+Bring your students online and have them read other students’ forum postings about that particular project.
 They can also introduce themselves in the Youth Forum.

 Communication is key in any project!
 As a teacher, you’ll need to ensure your students are actively participating online.
 All students want and need responses to the messages they post; this is part of an authentic audience.
 Suggestions: